 I set up a secret meeting with my department chair, specifically acknowledging that I was coming to him as a whistleblower because I was worried about the potential dangers that the journal posed for the College of Music and for rational discourse in music theory.
 My warning was not heeded and—although I feel that he had the best of intentions—he expressed reluctance to step in and control the actions of the journal.
 Furthermore, after my warning that Dr. Jackson was woefully ignorant about politically correct discourse and race relations, he rebutted that “Dr. Jackson did very well in the recent diversity and inclusion workshops.”

 This account, so evocative of modern academic life, comes from an anguished Facebook note Walls posted on July 27, publicizing his concern with the symposium and expressing regret for his involvement.
-Walls’ distress is manifestly sincere, as is his concern that crossing Jackson could harm his career.
-Within days a group of UNT graduate students sent a letter to the administration calling for the dissolution of the Journal, as well as the investigation and potential removal of its faculty advisors.
+Walls’ distress appears to be sincere, as is his concern that crossing Jackson could harm his career.1 Within days a group of UNT graduate students sent a letter to the administration calling for the dissolution of the Journal, as well as the investigation and potential removal of its faculty advisors.
 A letter from faculty supporting the students soon followed.

 The next acts followed a familiar culture-war script.
 An open letter to the Society of Music Theory received over 900 signatures (including Ewell’s) and called for official censure of the JSS advisory board and a formal SMT acknowledgement “that American music theory is historically rooted in white supremacy.”
 The Society’s executive board published a statement of condemnation, alleging that several of the symposium’s essays contained anti-black statements and ad hominem attacks directed at Ewell.
 (The communication does not specify which statements these are.)
 The SMT’s official response further identifies procedural problems with the symposium, including inadequate peer review and the decision to include an anonymously authored contribution, which in the view of the board “are examples of professional misconduct, which in this case enables overtly racist behavior.”